rust-lang/rfcs/active/0000-asm-format-macro.md

 constraints.
 Referring to a parameter with different constraints such as `{:r}` and `{:m}` in the template will generate many separate old-style operands.
-Additionally, it's easier to see which one is allowed in an instruction.
+Additionally, it’s easier to see which one is allowed in an instruction.

 An unused argument should cause an error, unless a constraint is explicitly specified with a string literal.